 Storage of effluent during this period may be required, and a pond for winter storage of effluent should be factored into the effluent management system.

-Chart 6.1 depicts these months for different rainfall recording stations.
-You will need to determine the location nearest to your property.
+The chart below depicts these months for different rainfall recording stations.
+You will need to determine the location most relevant to your property.